Mitigating Suboptimality of Deterministic Policy Gradients in Complex Q-functions: Environment Details

 \subsubsection{Restricted Locomotion in Mujoco}

+\myfig{fig:hopper3d-action-space} demonstrates "Restricted" locomotion.
+And here we provide the complete description and justification of the Restricted Mujoco Locomotion tasks below.

-The restricted locomotion Mujoco tasks are introduced to demonstrate how common DPG-based approaches get stuck in local optima when the Q-landscape is complex and non-convex.
-This setting limits the range of actions the agent can perform in each dimension, simulating realistic scenarios such as wear and tear of hardware.
-For example, action space may be affected as visualized in \myfig{fig:hopper3d-action-space}.
-A mixture-of-hypersphere action space is used to simulate such asymmetric restrictions, which affect the range of torques for the Hopper and Walker joints, as well as the forces applied to the inverted pendulum and double pendulum.
-The hyperspheres are sampled randomly, and their size and radius are carefully tuned to ensure that the action space has enough valid actions to solve the task.
+\textbf{Justification}: The restricted locomotion setting in Mujoco limits the range of actions the agent is allowed to perform in each dimension.
+For instance, the wear and tear of an agent’s hardware can easily cause action space to behave like the one visualized in the attached PDF for Hopper.
+The mixture-of-hypersphere action space is just one way to simulate such asymmetric restrictions.
+These restrictions apply to the range of torques applied to the joints of hopper and walker, and on the range of forces applied to pendulums.